-not only provides all of this information, but it also indicates that the two persons are different and that the phrase "a parent" is not a variable.
+using bold font to highlight variables, not only provides all of this information, but it also indicates that the two persons are different and that the phrase "a parent" is not a variable.

 In the same way that each instance of an atomic formula in formal logic needs to be expressed in the same form within a given formal theory, it is possible to insist that each instance of a template is expressed in LE in the same form within the same document.
 However, this restriction can be relaxed by allowing the roles of parameters signalled by prepositions to be expressed in any order (or even to be omitted when they are not relevant).
-But this is a story for another time and another place.
+For example, the two templates: